victorguillen/Hipcamp/README.md

 ## Camping Features

 The `Camping Features` section includes all the features available in a camping site, I added a little bit of color to make it clearer to the user whats available and whats not.
-I also added the functionality of not only showing all the unavailable features but to also be able to hide them.
+I also added the functionality of not only show all the unavailable features but to also hide them.

 <img src="docs/images/features.png" width="80%" height="80%">